DemonicTricycle/DemonicTricycle-ELECH309/docs/motorization/motorRegulation.md

 ![image](https://user-images.githubusercontent.com/23436953/229224784-ba9a8556-7f18-44ae-a701-5243aa1d0371.png)

-But if the distance is less than or equal to 0.5m, there is not enough time to reach cruise translation speed.
-Therefore, the speed follows a triangular curve (in green on the illustration).
-These two cases must be implemented in the code.
+If the distance is 0.5m or less, it won't be possible to reach the desired cruise translation speed in the available time.
+In such cases, the speed will follow a triangular curve (shown in green on the illustration), and both of these scenarios need to be accounted for in the code.
-To follow this curve, a function returning the target position was written.
-This function takes as input the final translation wanted and the time since the beginning of the movement.
+To follow this curve, we wrote a function that calculates the target position based on the desired final translation and the time elapsed since the start of the movement.

-Here is a plot of the output of this script (for a final translation of 2m):
+The output of this script gives the following plot (for a final translation of 2m):

 ![graph1](https://user-images.githubusercontent.com/23436953/236680182-96053696-b795-4aa4-b4aa-0a5f529da144.png)